barbraparrish120/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

 Another important aspect of programming wise is problem-solving skills.
 When faced with a challenging problem, take a step back, break it down into smaller components, use logical thinking, creativity, experimentation, reference documentation, or even ask for help from others.
 Learning how to effectively problem solve will not only make you a better programmer but also a more confident and resilient individual.

+# 2024-01-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and maintainability often lead to better performance in the long run."

+In more detail:
+This quote emphasizes that before rushing to optimize parts of your code for speed or memory efficiency, ensure the code works correctly and is easy to understand.
+Over-optimization without data-driven insights can introduce unnecessary complexity and bugs, potentially causing more harm than good.
+Always measure performance with profiling tools to identify actual bottlenecks, rather than guessing where improvements are needed.
+Lastly, investing time in creating a solid architectural foundation usually results in better overall software quality and adaptability to future requirements, which indirectly contributes to better system performance.